sjoerd104/OpenCentauri/docs/mods/light_mods.md

 It also includes instructions on replacing the existing resistor to increase the LED brightness.

 The Centauri Carbon includes a MOSFET circuit for a nozzle LED, but the LED itself is unpopulated.
 The installed current-limiting resistor (100 Ω) results in a dim output, drawing only about 20 mA.
 With a few quick soldering steps, you can enable and tune this feature.

+This modification is compatible with all firmware versions and does not require the OpenCentauri firmware.

 If you need any support, feel free to [join the Discord](https://discord.gg/t6Cft3wNJ3)